otrixindiacloud/tradix/ANALYTICS_DASHBOARD_ANALYSIS.md

 ### 🎉 **Conclusion**

-The Golden Tag ERP Analytics Dashboard is a **comprehensive, well-designed business intelligence solution** that successfully provides:
+The Tradix for Golden Tag Analytics Dashboard is a **comprehensive, well-designed business intelligence solution** that successfully provides:

 - **Complete visibility** into all business operations
 - **Real-time performance metrics** across all departments